 I installed the Tailscale Android app so now when I am away from my home network I can still access my servers as well as be protected from ads using my Pi-hole.

 I also like to use PADD to display my Pi-hole status on a monitor in my office.
-However, I noticed that it wouldn't work with this new setup since is using Docker.
+However, I noticed that it wouldn't work with this new setup.
 After a bit more research I found the answer.

 On the Pi-hole I ran the following to setup PADD.